 The New Jersey Civil Justice Institute is the State’s leading organization advocating for the business community on matters of law and legal policy.
-The Institute promotes fair and predictable civil justice system, and defends the value of the rule of law in protecting innovation and fostering economic growth.
+The Institute promotes a fair and predictable civil justice system and defends the value of the rule of law in protecting innovation and fostering economic growth.

 - We advocate for legislation and regulations that promote fairness, justice, and the rule of law.

 - We advocate in the courts for clear, consistent and efficient principles of law.

 Who We Are

 The New Jersey Civil Justice Institute (NJCJI) advocates for a civil justice system that treats all parties fairly and discourages lawsuit abuse.
 NJCJI and its members believe that a fair civil justice system resolves disputes expeditiously and impartially, based solely upon application of the law to the facts of each case.
 Such a system fosters public trust and motivates professionals, sole proprietors, and businesses to provide safe and reliable products and services while ensuring that truly injured people are fully compensated for their losses.

 Fair Treatment for Defendants and Plaintiffs

 Defendants and plaintiffs are entitled to fair and proportional treatment in our courts.
 All parties should have practical access to the trial courts and appellate review, depend on reliable expert testimony, and be protected from excessive awards.